awsdocs/amazon-elasticache-docs/doc_source/redis/WhatIs.Components.md

 All of the shards \(in the API and CLI, node groups\) and nodes must reside in the same AWS Region\.
 However, you can provision the individual nodes in multiple Availability Zones within that AWS Region\.

 Read replicas guard against potential data loss because your data is replicated over two or more nodes—the primary and one or more read replicas\.
 For greater reliability and faster recovery, we recommend that you create one or more read replicas in different Availability Zones\.
 In addition, enable Multi\-AZ instead of using Redis Append Only File \(AOF\)\.
 AOF is disabled when Multi\-AZ is enabled\.
 For more information, see [Minimizing downtime in ElastiCache for Redis with Multi\-AZ](AutoFailover.md)\.

+You can also leverage Global datastores\.
+By using the Global Datastore for Redis feature, you can work with fully managed, fast, reliable, and secure replication across AWS Regions\.
+Using this feature, you can create cross\-Region read replica clusters for ElastiCache for Redis to enable low\-latency reads and disaster recovery across AWS Regions\.
+For more information, see [Replication across AWS Regions using global datastores](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Redis-Global-Datastore.html)\.

 **Replication: Limits and exclusions**
 + AOF is not supported on node type `cache.t1.micro` and cache\.t2\.
 For nodes of these types, the `appendonly` parameter value is ignored\.